 • I. Integral time.
 The unit is in seconds.
 This parameter controls the output of the controller based on the difference between the measured and set temperature integrated with time.
 Integral action is used to eliminate temperature offset.
-Larger numbers mean slower action. e. g. assuming the difference between the measured and set temperature is 2 degree and remain unchanged, the output will increase continuously with time until it reaches 100%.
-When temperature fluctuates regularly (system oscillating), increase the integral time.
+A larger number means slower action. e. g. assuming the difference between the measured and set temperature is 2 degrees and remains unchanged, the output will increase continuously with time until it reaches 100%.
+When temperature fluctuate regularly (system oscillating), increase the integral time.
 Decrease it if the controller is taking too long to eliminate the temperature offset.
 When I=0, the system becomes a PD controller.
 For very slow response systems such as slow cookers and large commercial rice cookers, setting I = 0 will significantly reduce the temperature overshoot.